spectrocloud/librarium/docs/docs-content/getting-started/gcp/scale-secure-cluster.md

 ## Prerequisites

-To complete this tutorial, follow the steps described in the [Set up Palette with Azure](./setup.md) guide to authenticate Palette for use with your Azure cloud account.
+To complete this tutorial, follow the steps described in the [Set up Palette with GCP](./setup.md) guide to authenticate Palette for use with your GCP cloud account.

 Additionally, you should install kubectl locally.
 Use the Kubernetes [Install Tools](https://kubernetes.io/docs/tasks/tools/) page for further guidance.